What Is a technology roadmap?

 Goals

 Your technology or IT roadmap should include both long-term and short-term goals that the business or organization wishes to achieve through the technology implementation.
-These goals focus on the business operations that are made possible through the technology systems, in addition to what will be needed to maintain the systems as the business continues to evolve.
+These goals focus on the business operations that the technology systems make possible, in addition to what the organization will need to invest to maintain the systems as the business continues to evolve.

 New system capabilities